marmarachain/marmara-wiki/Getting-Started-with-Marmara.md

 ```
 ./komodod -ac_name=MCL -ac_supply=2000000 -ac_cc=2 -addnode=37.148.210.158 -addnode=37.148.212.36 -addnode=149.202.158.145 -addressindex=1 -spentindex=1 -ac_marmara=1 -ac_staked=75 -ac_reward=3000000000 &
 ```
 Wait until it connects and synchronizes.
-You may check if the node sychronized to the chain by executing the following:
+You may check if the node synchronized to the chain by executing the following:
 ```
 ./komodo-cli -ac_name=MCL getinfo
 ```